Mooosik/minerino/README.md

 - Custom notifications / alert
 - Ignore chatters

+## Installation
+This mod uses fabric (https://fabricmc.net/use/) as well as the fabric api (https://www.curseforge.com/minecraft/mc-mods/fabric-api) and is currently compatible with ```Minecraft 1.16.X```.
+After installing both of these, put the minerino.jar in your minecraft mods folder (https://github.com/Mooosik/minerino/releases).

 ## Getting Started
 This mod is client-side only and should be compatible with most modpacks.